dpb587/ssoca/docs/client/index.md

 ## First-time Setup

-Users should be given a URL for where to find the `ssoca` server.
-If they open the URL from a browser, they can download
+Users can download the `ssoca` client binary from the project's [latest release](https://github.com/dpb587/ssoca/releases/latest)...

-    $ wget -O- https://ssoca.example.com/download/useragent-bundle | tar -xzf-
+    $ wget -O /usr/local/bin/ssoca https://github.com/dpb587/ssoca/releases/download/v0.7.0/ssoca-client-0.7.0-darwin-amd64
-    $ cd ssoca.example.com
+    $ echo "34f8334120adc3028b685703531abc4044cb454f815c53f0f0a8cf85e86c07fb  /usr/local/bin/ssoca" | shasum -a 256 -c
-    $ direnv allow
+    $ chmod +x /usr/local/bin/ssoca

-Then `auth login` can be used to to login interactively using whatever authentication method has been configured by the server (typically a URL will be shown)...
+Then `auth login` can be used to login interactively using whichever authentication method has been configured by the server (typically a URL will be shown)...

     $ ssoca auth login
     Visit the following link to receive an authentication token...